 Safety related questions are grouped under four tabs on the Safety form.
 On the General Safety tab, hazards are categorized as injury prevention, hazards for elderly and disabled, and child safety hazards.
-The Hazards for Elderly and Disabled data set will appear only if the number of elderly or disabled entered on the Audit form is non-zero.
-Similarly, the Child Safety Hazards data set will appear only if the number of children entered on the Audit form is non-zero.
 Hazards on the Structural Safety tab are grouped by structural components, including roof, walls, windows, doors, stairs, floor, and porch, patio, or balcony.
 Under the Fire Safety tab, hazards are grouped to identify the absence of or malfunctioning fire safety equipment, including smoke alarms, CO alarms, and fire extinguisher.
 The presence of other fire hazards can also be identified.
 Under the Electrical Safety tab, hazards are grouped to identify issues related to knob and tube wiring and other electrical hazards.

 The Ventilation form allows you to check compliance with ASHRAE 62.2 and provides recommendations to achieve compliance.
-You should indicate if the exception to the ASHRAE Standard 62.2 whole-building mechanical ventilation requirement applies to your dwelling unit.
+You should indicate if the exception to the ASHRAE Standard 62.2 whole-building mechanical system requirement applies to your dwelling unit.
 Then select the ASHRAE Standard 62.2 version that you want to check compliance with.
-The current options are 2010 and 2013.
+The options are 2010, 2013, 2016, and Not Applicable.
+Indicate if the exception to the ASHRAE 62.2 occupant density calculation applies.
 Read-only fields pertinent to the ventilation calculations are displayed that you have already entered on the Audit form.

+Enter dwelling unit specific data in the Fields pertinent to 2013/2016 dataset, which appears if the ASHRAE Standard 62.2 version selected is 2013 or 2016.
 Enter observations about the clothes dryer exhaust; these inputs will be checked against the prescriptive requirements of ASHRAE Standard 62.2 and recommendations will be generated accordingly.
 Enter observations and measurements about the kitchen and bath exhausts; these inputs will be used in calculating the mechanical ventilation requirement as well as recommending any prescriptive measures.
-Finally, enter pre-weatherization, target, and post-weatherization blower door measurements.
+Finally, enter pre-weatherization, target, and/or post-weatherization blower door measurements.
 You must select the blower door measurements to use in calculating the required whole-building mechanical ventilation rate.
+Fields for entering blower door measurements are activated only when an infiltration credit can be taken (i.e., depending on the version of ASHRAE Standard 62.2 selected and the type of dwelling unit selected).